TitaniumLili/Freginleif/README.md

+# IMPORTANT
+This version of Reginleif will not compile correctly, unless provided with the Steamworks SDK.
+This is intended only for Take Your Time Studios.

 # Reginleif Engine
 Blah blah blah, insert boilerplate, you've seen this a ton of times.
 This fork was made because I was a little fed up with how absolutely glacial Godot is at accepting PRs and how slow work was on GDScript.
 Now, don't get me wrong, I fucking love Godot, but I think GDScript